thatrevguy/windows_firewall/README.md

 ##Module Description

 The windows_firewall module will primarily manage the state of the windows firewall application on your windows system.
-Optionally it will also allow you to configure any rules that you need to have in place.
+Also applies rules defined in hiera data source.

 ###Rule Enforcement Process
     +---------------------------------------------------------------------------------+